Ryan Zinke: Military career

 Zinke served as a U.S. Navy SEAL from 1986 to 2008, retiring at the rank of commander.
 He graduated from Basic Underwater Demolition/SEAL training (BUD/S) class 136 in February 1986 and subsequently served with SEAL Team ONE.
 Following SEAL Tactical Training and completion of a six-month probationary period, he received the 1130 designator as a Naval Special Warfare Officer, entitled to wear the Special Warfare insignia also known as "SEAL Trident".
 Zinke was assigned as a First Phase Officer of BUD/S from 1988 to 1991.
 In 1991, he received orders to United States Naval Special Warfare Development Group (NSWDG) and completed a specialized selection and training course.
-Zinke served at the command until 1993, during which time he planned, rehearsed and operated during classified operations.
+Zinke served at the command until 1993, during which time he planned, rehearsed, and took part in carrying out classified operations.
 He then served as a Plans officer for Commander in Chief, U.S. Naval Forces, Europe and served a second tour with NSWDG as team leader, ground force commander, task force commander and current operations officer from 1996 to 1999.

 In the late 1990s, Zinke paid back the Navy $211 after improperly billing the government for personal travel expenses.
-His former commanding officer, now-retired Vice Admiral Albert M. Calland III, said that as a result, Zinke received a June 1999 Fitness Report that blocked him from being promoted to a commanding officer position or to the rank of captain.
+His former commanding officer, retired vice admiral Albert M. Calland III, said that as a result, Zinke received a June 1999 Fitness Report that blocked him from being promoted to a commanding officer position or to the rank of captain.
 Zinke acknowledged the error but maintains that the incident did not adversely affect his career.
 His promotion from lieutenant commander to commander was approved the next year.

-From 1999 to 2001, Zinke served as executive officer for the Naval Special Warfare Unit Two and then as executive officer, Naval Special Warfare Center from 2001 to 2004.
+From 1999 to 2001, Zinke served as executive officer for Naval Special Warfare Unit Two and then as executive officer, Naval Special Warfare Center from 2001 to 2004.
 In 2004, Zinke was the deputy and acting commander of the Combined Joint Special Operations Task Force-Arabian Peninsula.
 His campaign website stated that he was "the deputy and acting commander" of Combined Joint Special Operations Task Force–Arabian Peninsula and "led a force of more than 3,500 Special Operations personnel in Iraq" in 2004.
 Retired Major General Michael S. Repass, who was Zinke's superior in Iraq, told The New York Times that these claims "might be a stretch" but that Zinke "did a good job" and was "a competent guy".
 After his tours in Iraq, Zinke served "as the second-ranking officer (and briefly acting commander) of the main SEAL training center."
 In 2006, he was selected to establish the Naval Special Warfare Advanced Training Command, serving as dean of the graduate school until his retirement from active duty in 2008.
 The graduate school had 250 educators, offering over 43 college-level courses to over 2,500 students annually at 15 different locations worldwide.
 Zinke retired from the Navy in 2008.